FOSSEE/st-scripts/plotting_data/script.rst

 {{{ Show the slide containing title }}}

-Hello  and welcome , this tutorial on  Plotting Experimental data is presented by the fossee  team.
+Hello and welcome to this tutorial on  Plotting Experimental data, presented by the fossee team.

 {{{ Show the Outline Slide }}}

 .. #[[Anoop: outline slide is missing]]

-Here  we will discuss plotting  Experimental data.

-1. We will see how we can represent a sequence of numbers in Python.

-2. We will also become familiar with  elementwise squaring of such a sequence.

-3. How to plot data points using python.

-4. We will also see how we can use our graph to indicate Error.

 One needs   to  be  familiar  with  the   concepts  of  plotting mathematical functions in Python.